fread-ink/fread.ui/README.md

 A work-in-progress ebook reader, web browser and primary UI for ebook reader devices with electronic paper displays.

-Aims to keep a relatively low memory footprint (~50 MB of non-file-backed memory).
+Aims to keep a relatively low memory footprint (~50 MB of non-file-backed memory) while providing all the advanced text rendering options expected of a modern web browser (using webkit).

 So far supports no ebook formats with EPUB 3.0.1 support in progress.